 Mezzo-soprano Rosie Middleton specialises in new music.
-In 2019 Rosie was artist in residence at Snape Maltings and The Banff Centre, where she collaborated with composers Laura Bowler, Catherine Kontz, Esin Gunduz and Michael Betteridge on Voice(less) – a series of works for voice and electronics exploring voice-loss, voicelessness and things that stop speech or sound.
-Her work is supported by Arts Council England, Help Musicians, The Finzi Trust and The Marchus Trust.
+In 2019 Rosie was artist-in-residence at Snape Maltings and The Banff Centre, where she collaborated with composers on voice(less) – a series for voice and electronics with works by Mira Calix, Laura Bowler, Esin Gunduz and Michael Betteridge exploring voice loss and communication.

 Rosie’s 20th and 21st century core repertoire includes Pierrot Lunaire (Southbank Centre – reviewed as ‘staggeringly good’ – New Statesman), Boulez Le marteau sans maître, Berio Sequenza III and Saariaho From the Grammar of Dreams.

 In 2022, Rosie worked with Melanie Wilson on Oracle: The Dreaming Species, performed the world premieres of Philip Cashian’s Madrigali with cellist Louise McMonagle and Athanasia Kontou’s Antigone: Pure in her Crime with the Liverpool Philharmonic Ensemble 10/10.
 She will perform in Laura Bowler’s The Blue Woman at the Royal Opera House Linbury Theatre in July and at Snape Maltings in September 2022.